jonathanazulay/react-meteor-subscribe/README.md

 import CommentsView from './CommentsView';

 let mapSubscriptionsToProps = (props) => ({
-    // subscribe to `threadComments` and pass threadId to publisher
+    // subscribe to `threadComments` and pass threadId to publisher, map ready() to threadCommentsLoaded
-    threadComments: [props.threadId],
+    threadCommentsLoaded: ['threadComments', props.threadId],
     // subscribe to the `userData` collection (profile of the logged in user), no arguments passed
-    userData: []
+    userLoaded: ['userData']
 });

 // Wrap your view with the higher order component